 For those of us trying to convince others of this elementary point, a difficulty is that once the economy is up and running, and government has already spent more into the economy than it has taxed out, it can arrange procedures so as to make it appear as if tax payments come first.
 I am referring, here, to the constraints governments voluntarily impose on their own actions.

-I’ll take the US as an example, partly because of its prominence in the world, partly because it has an especially convoluted set of procedures in place, and partly because there are extremely helpful treatments of the US case in a paper by Scott Fullwiler and post by L. Randall Wray.
+I’ll take the US as an example, partly because of its prominence in the world and partly because it has an especially convoluted set of procedures in place.
 Similar, if less convoluted, procedures also apply in many other countries.
-I have previously put up a fairly long post pertaining to the US case, which closely follows the links just provided.
+I have previously put up a fairly long post pertaining to the US case.
 Here, I will just focus on a couple of aspects that illustrate the challenges before us.

 First consider government spending in relation to taxes.